mrjones2014/legendary.nvim/README.md

 ## Features

-- Define your keymaps and commands as simple Lua tables, then bind/create them with `legendary.nvim`
+- Define your keymaps, commands, and `augroup`/`autocmd`s as simple Lua tables, then bind/create them with `legendary.nvim`
 - Uses `vim.ui.select()` so it can be hooked up to a fuzzy finder using something like [dressing.nvim](https://github.com/stevearc/dressing.nvim)
 - Search built-in keymaps and commands along with your user-defined keymaps and commands (may be disabled in config).
 Notice some missing?
 Comment on [this issue](https://github.com/mrjones2014/legendary.nvim/issues/1) or submit a PR!
 - Execute normal and insert mode keymaps, commands, and autocommands, when you select them
 - Help execute commands that take arguments by prefilling the command line instead of executing immediately
 - Integration with [which-key.nvim](https://github.com/folke/which-key.nvim), use your existing `which-key.nvim` tables with `legendary.nvim`
-- Define autocommands and augroups in pure Lua, and execute autocommand's definition on-demand

 ## Installation